whelm-app/mars-robots/README.md

     npm test

+## If I had more time:
+- height and width are actually end coordinates(!), and should be renamed accordingly
+- I didn't get time to implement most of the validation tests I wanted to; so I've stubbed out the ones I thought of as I built it and left them in but skipped.
+Ideally I'd build these out and I'm pretty sure there are a few I missed - e.g. over 100 length strings for instructions.
+- I also didn't have time to test all of the methods that I refactored out from the main methods - they are mostly covered by other tests but it'd be good to have the separate coverage also to understand better what's failing when they do fail later on (during a project).
+- Ideally the main acceptance test would run against the overall API (e.g. `./index.js` not `src/index.js`), it's more of an integration test at the moment but was still useful for me as I built it out.
+- There's quite a lot of duplication (esp. in `command.js`); it could be useful to pull some of that out, for readability as well as simplifying maintenance.
+- I thought about using a reduce instead of a map to not build up the scents array as a side effect, but it can make the whole process harder to follow so I left it.
+I'd be tempted to try and tidy it up this way if I had more time.
+- There are a few APIs that would benefit from typing; the map->reduce refactor in the previous point would, and it'd be great to ensure that all of the commands have the same API as they are treated as interchangeable.

 ## The Problem
 The surface of Mars can be modelled by a rectangular grid around which robots are able to move according to instructions provided from Earth.
 You are to write a program that